 Formally, let $X = \{x_1, \ldots, x_n\} \subset \mathbb{R}^d$ be our dataset.
 The $k$-dtm is defined by

 where $x_{(1)}, \ldots, x_{(k)}$ are the $k$ nearest neighbors of $x$ under the Euclidean norm.

-The motivation is straightforward: points in dense regions have many close neighbors and therefore take lower dtm values, while points in sparse or weakly connected regions have larger dtm values.
+The motivation is straightforward: points in dense regions have many nearby neighbors and therefore take lower dtm values, while points in sparse or weakly connected regions have larger dtm values.

-The parameter \(k\) controls the scale of structure that is captured: small \(k\) values is more sensitive to fine structure and therefore noise.
-On the other hand, large \(k\) values are less sensitive to small variations and emphasize more global topological features.
+The parameter \(k\) controls the scale of structure that is captured: small \(k\) values are more sensitive to fine structure and therefore to noise.
+On the other hand, large \(k\) values are less sensitive to small variations and emphasize more global geometric structure.
 Since

-increasing \(k\), can gradually control the level of sensitivity from very fine local geometry to the global organization of the data.
+increasing \(k\) can gradually control the level of sensitivity from very fine local geometry to the global organization of the data.

-The \emph{local centrality function} $C_k(x)$ used in this study is the normalized and inverted form of the dtm:
+The \emph{local centrality function} $C_k$ used in this study is the normalized and inverted form of the $k$-dtm:

-In practice, $k$ is selected empirically.
-A common starting point is to set $k$ as a small fraction of the dataset size, typically within the range $0.01\%$–$1\%$.
-The procedure used to select $k$ for our datasets is described in Appendix~\ref{app:how-select-k}.

-Figure~\ref{fig:CDV_comparison} compares the performance of KDE, direct binning and the local centrality functions (\(C_1\) and \(C_n\)) on the CdV dataset.
+In practice, the choice of $k$ is empirical and depends on the dataset.
+A common starting point is to select $k$ as a small fraction of the dataset size, typically within the range $0.01\%$–$1\%$.
+For clean and well-sampled datasets, such as the toy models considered here, values of $k$ in this range perform well.
+As $k$ increases further, the centrality function becomes increasingly smooth and exhibits a global averaging behavior that qualitatively resembles KDE.
+Fig.~\ref{fig:CDV_comparison} compares KDE, direct binning, and the centrality functions ($C_1$ and $C_n$) on the CdV dataset, with each panel showing the same point cloud colored by the respective function values.

-From a computational perspective, the standard KDE approach (as used in \cite{strommen2023topological}) is relatively expensive, since it requires comparing every data point with every other to estimate the density.
-In contrast, the dtm-based centrality method estimates local structure using nearest-neighbor searches, which are generally faster to compute for large datasets.
-A more detailed discussion comparing dtm and KDE is provided in Appendix \ref{app: KDE_vs_sdtm}.

-\section{Computational Methodology}
+\subsection{Computational Methodology}

-We begin with a dataset.
-Each state is treated as a point in a multidimensional space.
-Our computational approach follows \citet{strommen2023topological} with several extensions.
-It includes five main steps, summarized below, with details given in the following subsections.
+Our computational approach follows S23 with some extensions.
+It includes five main steps, summarized below.

 \begin{enumerate} \item \textbf{Normalization.} Each coordinate of the data set is normalized to have unit variance.
 The resulting data set is denoted by $X$.